Susedge/SmartISO/SmartISO/APPROVAL_CALENDAR_TROUBLESHOOTING.md

 3. Check if the schedule appears in database
 4. If yes → calendar display issue
 5. If no → schedule creation issue (check error logs)

+## Recent code changes

+- Added model-level schedule creation: `FormSubmissionModel::createScheduleOnApproval` is now called whenever a submission is approved (covering admin, bulk, and UI approval flows).
+This guarantees a schedule row is created or updated when a submission becomes approved/pending_service.
+- Updated admin bulk approval flows to call the model's approve helper so schedules and notifications are created consistently.

+### Department admin notifications fix (Nov 24, 2025)

+- Some department admins were not receiving notifications for service assignments.
+The notification system now sends assignment notifications to:
+  - the assigned service staff (existing behavior)
+  - the submission approver (when present)
+  - department admins for the form's department
+  - global admins (audit)

+This reduces cases where department admins saw no notifications for events relevant to their department.